freeacs/freeacs/README.md

 [![Gitter chat](https://badges.gitter.im/FreeACS-on-Gitter/Freeacs.png)](https://gitter.im/FreeACS-on-Gitter/Freeacs)
 [![Donate](https://img.shields.io/badge/Patreon-Donate-blue.svg)](https://www.patreon.com/freeacs)

-Fusion Free ACS is the most complete TR-069 ACS available for free under the MIT License.
+FreeACS is the most complete TR-069 ACS available for free under the MIT License.
 You can download and install it, or contribute to the project!

 ## Prerequisites

-Freeacs requires Java and MySQL.
+FreeACS requires Java and MySQL.
 It has been tested to work on Java 8 and latest version of MySQL (the latter with some minor quirk in the install script).

 ## Social